Pop-up notes are active on this page - Click any note number to view

 1878 but sadly died, aged four 23.
 By 1891 they had moved the post office to the north side of what is now Beeston Square - which became known as 'Post Office Square' - to a purpose-build building, in all probability, developed for Millington by John Roger

 62 High Road - as we have already seen, Thomas Abell had been operating as a butcher on the site for about 20 years by the time he became the first tenant om this shop on the corner of Union Street.
 As we will see, he was the first of a series of butchers to occupy the shop

-for much of its life, certainly up to the 1960s.
+for much of its life, up to very recently.